MultiSafepay/docs/content/payments/methods/pay-later/klarna/payment-flow.md

     C->>Mu: Selects Klarna at checkout
     alt Redirect flow
-    Mu->>C: Redirects customer to payment page <br> to provide their birth date, email address, and phone number, <br> and accept the terms & conditions, <br> and then redirects to your success page else Direct flow
+    Mu->>C: Redirects to payment page <br> to provide their birth date, email address, and phone number, <br> and accept the terms & conditions, <br> then redirects to your success page else Direct flow
-    Mu->>C: Redirects customer to Klarna
+    Mu->>C: Redirects to Klarna
     end
     K->>Mu: Authorizes the payment
     Mu->>K: Captures the funds (settlement is now guaranteed)